 Fortunately, more and more people are now taking the time to unplug, to meditate, to be in nature, to give themselves time to quietly reconnect with their innate aliveness of being.

 After meditation, when the mind is quiet, the veil nature of thoughts can be clearer.
 And a knot might be a little looser, a little more available to see its various threads from different angles.
-Now we can see the knot is not a solid object, but made up of memories, assumptions based on those memories.
-Perhaps at the core of the knot is a thread of a childhood memory of something that was said to us by a parent, schoolyard bully, or someone else that caused us pain.
-Our hurt feelings created more threads of thought, saturated with emotion, and each time we relived the painful memory, the knot grew thicker and tighter, until we couldn’t see the little thread of memory that set the knot’s twisting and winding into motion.
+Now we can see that the knot is not a solid object, but made up of memories and assumptions based on those memories.
+Perhaps at the core of the knot is a thread, long hidden, of a childhood memory.
+Maybe it is something that was said to us by a parent, schoolyard bully, or someone else that caused us pain.
+Our hurt feelings activated more threads of thought, shot through with strong emotion, and each time we relived the painful memory, the knot grew thicker and tighter, until we couldn’t see the little thread of memory that set the knot’s twisting and winding into motion.

 But now we can see more clearly.
-We can bring our greater understanding of life, perhaps our experiences as a parent or teacher to see the child we were, and to hold that child in tender loving awareness.
+We can bring our greater understanding of life, and perhaps our experiences as a parent or teacher to see the child we were, to hold that child in tender loving awareness.
 We can see now how much pain the perpetrator must have been in to inflict it on us.
-We can see that we have been entangled in a knot of beliefs that is not solid.
+We can now see that we have been blinded by a thick knot of beliefs that is not solid.
 It’s just a tangle of erroneous assumptions upon more assumptions woven around a forgotten thread of experience that under closer examination falls apart.

 (If the experience at the core is one of serious and/or repeated abuse, although the same method applies, you may feel you need the guidance of a professional therapist in your exploration.
 But to be most effective, do your homework.
 Meditate to develop a clarity of mind, take notes on your own findings, identify the veil you want to investigate.
 Since this veil metaphor is in development, don’t assume your therapist will know about it!
 But that’s okay.
-Your ability to identify where you have difficulty will make their job much easier with more tangible results.)
+Your ability to identify where you have difficulty will help them guide you in your exploration, and with more tangible results.)

 There is no past and future in the veil.

-What appear the past is only memories.
-What appear the future is only projections of hopes and fears.
+What appears to be the past is only memories.
+What appears to be the future is only projections of hopes and fears.
 When we feel we are on a timeline, we sabotage our own ability to be fully present and to awaken to authentic aliveness.
 We are always simply here and now.
 Everything we do in this moment radiates out and impacts all life.
 So we live consciously, making wise choices, trusting that each wise choice will be of benefit in some unknowable way.

 Does the knot go away?

 We’re not making an enemy of the knot and our purpose is not to get rid of it.
 But as we look at it with our spacious awareness, the knot naturally loosens.
 Threads may become thinner, even turn into wisps, and disappear.
-So yes, with compassionate attention and wise intention, a knot detangle and drift away.
+So yes, with compassionate attention, a knot can detangle and drift away.
+And with that there is a great lightness of being fully present in this moment, awakened to pure love, gratitude, and delight.